24 Simple Habits That Can Improve Your Vision

 Eat fish twice a week

 A study from Harvard researchers presented at the 2003 Association for Research in Vision and Ophthalmology’s annual meeting evaluated the diets of 32,470 women and found those who ate the least amount of fish (thus getting the least amount of omega-3 fatty acids) had the highest risk of dry eye syndrome.
 Even tuna fish (yes, the kind that comes in a can) protected against the syndrome.
 If you can’t stand fish, or are worried about mercury consumption, try fish-oil supplements to get your omega-3s.
-Be aware of the 9 ways that you’ve been cooking fish wrong.
+Check out these 10 foods that slash your risk of macular degeneration.

 Twice a week, walk away from greasy or sweet snacks